Rhoguns/3311project/README.md

 GitHub repository: https://github.com/Rhoguns/3311project

 ## Architecture overview
-This project is a Java-based backend for a consulting and booking system.
-The code is organized by feature/module:
+This project is a Java backend for a consulting and booking system.
+The code is organized by feature and actor

-- `admin/` — system-wide policy configuration
+- `admin` folder — system-wide policy configuration
-- `booking/` — booking logic and booking lifecycle
+- `booking` folder — booking logic and booking lifecycle
-- `consultant/` — consultant profiles and availability slots
+- `consultant` folder — consultant profiles and availability slots
-- `payment/` — payment processing and payment states
+- `payment` folder — payment processing and payment states

-The architecture is modular and object-oriented, with each package responsible for a specific part of the system.
+The architecture is modular and object-oriented with each package responsible for a specific subsystem

 ## Design patterns used
 - **Singleton Pattern**